 Direct measurement of total coating thickness / thickness of individual coats of paint is a unique capability of the Tooke Paint Inspection Gage.
-Thus, it often serves as a "referee" instrument to calibrate indirect or observation of microscopic cracking, tendency for brittleness, cratering, or other microscopic film symptoms.
-Surface contamination and wettability can be effectively visualized with the illuminated microscope.
+Thus, it often serves as a "referee" instrument to calibrate indirect or non-destructive thickness measuring instruments.

+Other uses include assessment of substrate conditions and coating adhesion, and observation of microscopic cracking, tendency for brittleness, cratering, or other microscopic film symptoms.
+Surface cont-amination and wettability can be effectively visualized with the illuminated microscope.